aneesahammed/grud/README.md

   </a>
 </p>

-> Simple JSON data store in GitHub with CRUD interface for React, Node, Electron and the browser.
+> Simple JSON data store in GitHub with CRUD interface for React, Node, Electron and the browser.<br/>
 > **grud** is a convenient method of storing & performing read, update & delete operations on data without setting up a database server.

 ### 🏠 [Homepage](https://github.com/aneesahammed/grud#readme)